djalbat/watchful-cli/README.md

 * [Muon](https://github.com/petros-ioannou1/muon)

 Muon is a work in progress but nonetheless is a good example of a project that leverages both Watchful and Lively.
+The setup instructions are the same as for With Style.

 ### Comparisons